mxcube/mxcubeweb/README.md

 ### 3. Create Conda environment `mxcubeweb`

-We recommend using conda a convenience and create a seperate environemnt for libraries and python version.
-This, though, is not compulsory and one can use any other tool or configuration for installing the application and the necessary third party libraries.
+We recommend using conda for convenience and to create a seperate environemnt.
+This, though, is not compulsory and one can use any other method for installing the application and the necessary third party libraries.

 Create Conda environment `mxcubeweb` using the conda environment file in mxcubeweb.
 The installation of the dependencies in the environment takes a few minutes.